 Samer B. Korkor is a former federal prosecutor with the U.S. Department of Justice (DOJ).
 He represents clients in an array of white collar criminal, regulatory, and civil matters.
-Samer has 12+ years of experience providing advice and counsel on compliance, investigations, complex litigation, white collar criminal matters, and international evidence exchange and extradition.
+Samer has extensive experience providing advice and counsel on compliance, investigations, complex litigation, white collar criminal matters, and international evidence exchange and extradition.

 Having served in several key positions in the DOJ, at a major international law firm, and as a federal law clerk, Samer has experience covering all sides of civil and criminal matters in many industries, including: healthcare, IT, automotive, manufacturing, retail, logistics, financial services, and others.
 Samer has demonstrated his expertise in his practice areas – serving as a law professor, publishing scholarship, delivering presentations, and providing thought leadership in major publications such as the Wall Street Journal.

 While at the DOJ, Samer served as Counsel to the Assistant Attorney General, and Counsel to the Deputy Assistant Attorney General / Attorney General’s Counsel on International Affairs.
 In those roles, he participated in and contributed to high-level decision-making.
 Samer also served as a DOJ trial attorney in both the Criminal Division’s Fraud Section (FCPA Unit), and the Office of International Affairs.
 Samer has also served as a Special Assistant U.S. Attorney in the District of Columbia, during which he sharpened his trial skills and oral argument abilities.

 White Collar.
 Samer offers clients a wealth of experience in the areas of white collar defense, anti-corruption, and international criminal law.
 Samer spent over five years at an international law firm counseling clients in these areas.
 He also served as a federal prosecutor for several years, during which he prosecuted and litigated an array of fraud and other criminal cases on behalf of the U.S. Government.